jbellue/3615_Rebiere/README.md

 ## TODO

-- Add some error mechanism to have errors bubble up in clients (weatherClient and SSHClient so far)
 - Add a smart home page (probably an MQTT client?)
 - Add a settings page (for now, to set the API keys)